puyanwei/company-finder/README.md

 - More comprehensive testing using testing-library/@react.

 It has been a great project to work on, pleasently surprised at how React has improved so much with hooks and also incorperating scss without a compiler!
 I am still rather confused about the CORS issues, I will have to continue researching.
 Recently I have been diving into React hooks and this was a great excuse to get more stuck in, I have learned a lot over the past few days.

+## Feedback!

+Thanks so much for the feedback, some improvements to note;

+- Combine all setState hooks into using an object instead.
+Having them as different setStates will cause a rerender and could lead to unwanted outcomes especially if you change different states in the same function, for example.
+- Choose onChange over using useRef.
+We want to keep things functional over declarative programming.
+- Solving the CORS issue was to wrap it in a proxy that imitated the correct header information.
+- If you have a conditional which returns itself it itself exists else return other, you can use the pipe 'Or' operator (see createUniqueKey function)